kallaway/100-days-of-code/log.md

 **Thoughts**: I already knew some of what I went through, but I learned some syntax like "transform" and using different gradients.
 It was difficult for me to focus and be motivated over the weekend, but I'm happy I kept to this challenge and learned this weekend!

 ### Day 5: Monday, May 13, 2019

+**Today's Progress**: I've continued to work through "The Complete Web Developer in 2019: Zero to Mastery" on Udemy and went through some advanced functions, arrays and objects.
+I have also began to realize there are so many great resources if I get stuck in the course I am doing to google the topic and find other ways the topic is explained or more in depth and it's significantly helped clear things up.

+**Thoughts**: Although I struggled with some of the topics today I didn't let myself get frustrated, took a short break and came back.
+I learned a lot today from my course and youtube videos and stackoverflow for more in depth analysis.
+There are so many great teachers with material out on the web.
+Today was a great day for learning JS!

+### Day 6: Tuesday, May 14, 2019